ncsa/oa4mp/server-admin/src/main/resources/qdl/pelican/readme.txt

 with keys and this allows Pelican to use OA4MP as a dedicated issuer while it handles authorization.

 This requires an ini file that contains the path to the system configuration and the name there.
 It also requires the names of the admin and service client.
+You install OA4MP with the -preprocess flag to point to the pelican ini file which then has all of the placeholders for the new OA4MP install updated.
+At the end of running server-installer.jar, the Pelican script can be just run without any actual intervention.